ndm736/mechatronics/src/simple_circuit.md

 # Safety

-Your intuition might be warning you that you are touching wires that have voltages on them and current through them, and that is not safe to do in most
+Your intuition might be warning you that you are touching wires that have voltages on them and current through them, and that is not safe to do in most situations.
+Also, you can accidentally short the power supply while building the circuit, which is like shorting your USB port.

+Best practice is to unplug your power supply while building the circuit, and double check what you have built before plugging back in.
+This will help protect your computer, and prevent you from touching any live circuit.
+Following color coded wire conventions will help with visual inspections of the circuit.

+Your computer's USB port also has over current protection, so if you do short the USB, the computer will disable the port to protect itself.
+If you notice your port is not working, rebooting your computer will reenable it.
+The USB port does not have over voltage protection, so take a lot of care when using an external power supply (like a battery) in addition to a USB port.

+For your own personal safety considerations, it would take several mA through your chest to stop your heart.
+Your skin is usually > 100k Ohm, so you would need to touch a large voltage,like from the AC wall outlet, to shock yourself.
+3.3V, 5V and 12V projects are generally safe to touch.
+If you are ever unsure, put one hand in your pocket while working, so that in the event of a shock, the current cannot travel from one hand to the other through your chest.
+Touching a live wire can cause your muscles to contract, so if you must touch a conductor (like an electric horse fence) touch with the back of your hand so that you do not clamp down on the wire.